orcular-org/orcuDispenser/Documentation/Assembly.md

 ## Part list

-Make sure you have all parts:
+Make sure you have all the parts:
 - 3D printed parts (list [here](Introduction.md), section 3D printing)
   - 5 parts for the dispenser (3D printed)
   - 1 wrench tool (3D printed, see image below)